|

 prefer these extensions.
 Take a look

+at a list of country codes.
 One other variant is to add "the" or "my"

 to the domain name.
 I would not recommend "my" - it will